Home » Deliberateness » Voluntary Simplicity » The Hidden Cost of Modern Convenience

 Advertising surrounds us (it’s on this blog, too, after all), but we have to consciously choose how we interact with it.
 We have to keep our heads and not buy into the hype.

-We have to pay attention to the messages that media and well-meaning other humans try to pass on.
-This apply to traditional advertising (commercials, print ads, etc.) as well as all those gorgeous social media feeds and the well-meaning family member telling us about their latest purchases.
+We have to pay attention to the messages that the media and well-meaning other humans try to pass on.
+This applies to traditional advertising (commercials, print ads, etc.) as well as all those gorgeous social media feeds and the well-meaning family members telling us about their latest purchases.

-We have to constantly and vigilantly question the need and desire messages put forth from outside.
+We have to constantly and vigilantly question the need and desire messages put forth from the outside.

 Our Choices have Impact Beyond Ourselves